Asymptotics of the ground state energy of heavy molecules and related topics. II: Upper estimate as

-Therefore the total contribution of $\Omega_1\times \Omega_1$ to this term does not exceed $C\max \bigl(Z^{\frac{5}{3}},\, Z^{\frac{3}{5}}B^{\frac{3}{5}}L^2\bigr)$.
+Therefore the total contribution of $\Omega_1\times \Omega_1$ to this term does not exceed $C\max \bigl(Z^{\frac{5}{3}},\, Z^{\frac{3}{5}}B^{\frac{4}{5}}L^2\bigr)$.

-On the other hand, contribution to the term in question of each couple of balls contained in $\Omega_2 \times \Omega_2$ does not exceed its contribution to (\ref{25-6-25}) and therefore the total contribution of $\Omega_2\times \Omega_2$ to this term does not exceed expression (\ref{25-6-41}).
-Thus, term (\ref{25-6-24}) with $\lambda=\lambda_N$ does not exceed (\ref{25-6-41}).
+On the other hand, the contribution to the term in question of each pair of balls contained in $\Omega_2 \times \Omega_2$ does not exceed its contribution to (\ref{26-6-25}) and therefore the total contribution of $\Omega_2\times \Omega_2$ to this term does not exceed expression (\ref{26-6-41}).
+Thus, term (\ref{26-6-22}) with $\lambda=\lambda_N$ does not exceed (\ref{26-6-41}).

 Therefore we arrive immediately to